FlorentLM/mokap/README.md

 # ----------------------------------

 # --- Global Acquisition Settings ---
-base_path: D:/MokapTests    # Where the recordings will be stored
+base_path: D:/MokapTests    # where the recordings will be stored
-silent: false
-hardware_trigger: true
+hardware_trigger: true      # whether to use an external hardware trigger
-framerate: 60
+framerate: 60               # in frames per seconds (Hz)
-exposure: 15000
+exposure: 15000             # in milliseconds
-# Other values are supported (gain, gamma, roi, etc)
+trigger_line: 4             # which GPIO line is used as an input (to listen to the hardware trigger)
+gain: 1.0
+pixel_format: Mono8         # or Mono10, BGR8, BayerRG8, ...
+binning: 1                  # or 2, 3, 4
+binning_mode: average       # or sum
+black_level: 1.0
+gamma: 1.0
+roi: [0, 0, 1440, 1080]

 # --- Global Saving & Encoding Settings ---
-save_format: 'mp4'        # or 'png', 'jpg', 'bmp', 'tiff'
+save_format: mp4          # or 'png', 'jpg', 'bmp', 'tiff'
-save_quality: 90          # 0-100 scale (meaning depends on format)
+save_quality: 90          # 0-100 scale (only for images, ignored in video encoding)
 frame_buffer_size: 200    # max number of frames to buffer in RAM (per camera)

 # --- Hardware trigger parameters ---
 # You can use a Raspberry Pi
 trigger:
-  kind: raspberry
+  type: raspberry
   pin: 18           # The GPIO pin you connect your cameras to.
 Pin 18 is recommended.

 ## or an Arduino
 #trigger:
-#  kind: arduino
+#  type: arduino
 #  port: COM5        # 'COMX' on Windows, '/dev/ttyUSBX' on Linux, '/dev/cu.usbserial-XXXX' on macOS
 #  pin: 11           # The GPIO pin you connect your cameras to.
 Usually 3 or 11 on Arduino
 #  baudrate: 115200  # Optional.
 If you use one of the two firmwares provided with Mokap, you should not change this

 ## or a USB-to-TTL adapter (this is less accurate though)
 #trigger:
-#  kind: ftdi
+#  type: ftdi
 #  port: COM3         # 'COMX' on Windows, '/dev/ttyUSBX' on Linux, '/dev/cu.usbserial-XXXX' on macOS
 #  pin: RTS           # Optional, can be 'RTS' or 'DTR'
 #  baudrate: 9600     # Optional.
 Should not matter too much

+## or use one of the cameras to control the others
+#trigger:
+#  type: camera
+#  name: my-first-camera     # use the friendly name from 'sources'
+#  output_line: 2            # The GPIO line to use for output

 # --- Video encoding parameters ---
 ffmpeg: